 - Dogs like to eat some pretty gross things, including hoof trimmings and manure.
 Some types of equine dewormer or medication are toxic to dogs, and an enthusiastic dog might hoover up a horseshoe nail while snacking on hoof trimmings.
 Don’t let your dog treat the barn like a buffet!

-- No matter how well-trained they are, some dogs will never be totally reliable around horses due to their herding or protective instincts.
+- For our eighth tip on barn dog safety, no matter how well-trained they are, some dogs will never be totally reliable around horses due to their herding or protective instincts.
 Don’t force it.
 If your dog or horse are agitated and nervous at the sight of each other, everyone will be happier if your dog stays safely home while you’re with your horse.

 This article originally appeared in the May/June 2019 issue of Young Rider magazine.
 Click here to subscribe!